 By monitoring the assets, the liabilities and the owner’s equity, and any changes in them using the financial reporting by the company, one can know that what it can expect in the future and should be changed now for the future.
 It also shows the availability of resources by the company for future growth.

 There is a company A ltd., manufacturing the bottles in the market.
-It got an order to manufacture and deliver a huge quantity of bottles in the next year.
-Now, the management of the company wants to know whether it has sufficient assets which are used for the manufacturing of the products so that it can meet with the existing demand of the bottles in the market along with fulfilling the new bulk order on time.
+It got an order to manufacture and deliver a massive quantity of bottles in the next year.
+Now, the management of the company wants to know whether it has sufficient assets for the manufacturing of the products so that it can meet with the existing demand of the bottles in the market along with fulfilling the new bulk order on time.

 So, with the help of the financial reporting, the management of the company can get to know the capacity of the existing assets and whether the company requires any additional resources for the purpose of fulfilling the new order received by it.